ParliamentOfOwls4/client/README.md

 ## Motivation

-This application is a pandemic-inspired collaboration between three friends.
+This application is a pandemic-inspired collaboration between three friends: [Ross](https://northross.github.io/), [Dan](https://danpowers24.github.io/), and [Thanh](https://tn-space.github.io/).
 We wanted to create something that our friends could use to make light of their time stuck inside during quarantine.
-Now that you now have the time, Jiggy is the tool you've been waiting for to help clear out your adult beverage cupboard.
+Jiggy is the tool you've been waiting for to help clear out your booze cupboard.

 ![Jiggy Screenshot](./src/assets/Jiggy_screenshot_v2.png)